GodGMN/RecallMirror/README.md

 **An item that will teleport you back to where you used the Recall Mirror the last time.**

 Infinite uses.
 You need to use a Recall Mirror first.

+## **Changelog**

+**Version 1.11**

+Version changes: added lore on the Nether Mirror to display extra info like depth so you can know if you were in a cave or in the surface for example.

+**Version 1.10**

+Version changes: added Nether Mirrors.
+They let you go back to your last Recall Mirror teleport position.

+**Version 1.01**

+Version changes: fixed a bug when using the Recall Mirror without a bed.

+**Version 1.00**

+Mod published.
+Portal Scrolls are not working so they are purely cosmetics for item frames.
+The block of literal shit doesn't have any property yet but you can craft and place it.